Cosmological models with asymmetric quantum bounces: Generalized symmetric bounces and non-unitary asymmetric bounces

-Note that Eqs.~(\ref{hubble2 assimetrico}, \ref{omegar0 assimetrico}, \ref{sigma2 assimetrico}, \ref{Lb assimetrico}) reduce to their correspondents in the symmetric case Eqs.~(\ref{hubble2 simetrico}, \ref{omegar0 simetrico}, \ref{sigma2 simetrico}, \ref{Lb simetrico}) for $\overline{p}=0$.
+Note that Eqs.~(\ref{sigma2 assimetrico}, \ref{Lm assimetrico}) reduce to their correspondents in the symmetric case Eqs.~(\ref{sigma2 simetrico}, \ref{Lb simetrico}) for $\overline{p}=0$.

-As in the symmetric case, we require that the bounce scale is larger than the Planck scale, that is $L_{b}>L_{p}$.
-In order to obtain the upper bound to $x_{b}$ we specify a value of $\overline{p}$ and replace it in Eq.~\eqref{sigma2 assimetrico}.
-Then we have a relation between $\overline{\sigma}$ and $x_{b}$, which we substitute in Eq.~\eqref{Lb assimetrico}.
-Performing this procedure for the following $\overline{p}$ values, we obtain
+As in the symmetric case, we require that the bounce scale is larger than the Planck scale, that is $L_{\rm min}>L_{p}$, and smaller then the curvature scale at nucleosynthesis.
+Hence, we demand

-As for the symmetric case, the lower limit is obtained by requiring that the bounce occurs at energy scales much larger than the nucleosynthesis: